MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/ncsi/ncsi-frequently-asked-questions.md

 ---
-title: Network Connectivity Status Indicator FAQ
+title: Network Connectivity Status Indicator FAQ for Windows
-description: 'Frequently asked questions surrounding the Network Connectivity Status Indicator (NCSI) in Windows.' ms.topic: article ms.date: 05/25/2023 ms.author: wscontent
+description: 'Frequently asked questions surrounding the Network Connectivity Status Indicator (NCSI) in Windows.' ms.topic: article ms.date: 06/06/2023 ms.author: wscontent
 author: xelu86
 ms.contributors: rnitsch
 ---

-# Answers To Common Questions about NCSI
+# Answers To common questions about NCSI

-The following section is to provide a quick Q&A surrounding the Network Connectivity Status Indicator (NCSI) in Windows.
+The following section is to provide a quick FAQ surrounding the Network Connectivity Status Indicator (NCSI) in Windows.

 ## When are active probes sent?